MicrosoftDocs/azure-docs/articles/data-factory/connector-mariadb.md

 ## Linked service properties

-If you use the recommend driver version, the following properties are supported for MariaDB linked service:
+If you use the recommended driver version, the following properties are supported for MariaDB linked service:

 | Property | Description | Required |
 |:--- |:--- |:--- |